Horn Island, Queensland: History

 Gold was mined on Horn Island in the 1890s.
 In the early 20th century, a town flourished as a result of the pearling industry, but declined when non-islander residents were evacuated to southern Queensland during World War II.
 A major Allied airbase, known as Horn Island Aerodrome, was constructed on the island and this was attacked several times by Japanese planes.
 The World War II airbase on Horn Island is described in Jack Woodward's historical biographies Under It Down Under and Singing for the Unsung.
 Woodward was a World War II RAAF wireless operator stationed on Horn Island.
 Also during World War II the Horn Island Seaplane Base was built.

 Church influence was the London Missionary Society up until 1915 when the Anglican Church assumed responsibility.

 In 1946, some of the Kaurareg (Nœrupai) people moved back from Kubin on Moa Island to Horn and settled here in present-day Wasaga Village at the western end of the island.
 In the late 1980s, gold was mined again and Horn saw the rapid expansion of its population and building activity, as land on neighbouring Thursday Island became scarce.

 During World War II, construction of an airport commenced in 1940 and was completed by 1941.
 It was known as RAAF Base Horn Island.
 It facilitated air force movement between Australian and Papua New Guinea.
 Several RAAF squadrons were based there along with US forces.
 About 5,000 military personnel served there.
 The island and its airport were bombed by the Japanese in 8 raids during 1942 and 1943.
 The airbase on Horn Island is described in Jack Woodward's historical biographies Under It Down Under and Singing for the Unsung.
 Woodward was a World War II RAAF wireless operator stationed on Horn Island.
 The Horn Island Seaplane Base was also built during World War II.

+In July 1959, the island was visited by ocean rower Michael 'Tarzan' Fomenko (c.1930–2018) as he paddled a dugout canoe from mainland Australia to Dutch New Guinea, restocking as he island-hopped through the archipelago of the Torres Strait.

 The Horn Island State School opened on 1 February 1993.
 It became a campus of Tagai State College on 1 January 2007.